Home

 By French Made Fun!

-You can earn credits by leaving reviews on the products you purchase.
-You can do this by going to your My Purchases page and clicking Leave a Review.
-You will earn 1 credit for every dollar spent!
+You can earn TeachShare CREDITS by leaving feedback on any of the products you purchase.
+You can do so by going to MY PURCHASES your page and clicking on the "Provide Feedback" button.
+You will earn 1 TPT Credit for every dollar you spend!

 "I'll Always Remember" - End of the Year PowerPoint Project | Distance Learning